benjholla/PACSeminar2018/README.md

 - [Talk on Log Analysis](https://www.irongeek.com/i.php?page=videos/derbycon6/410-garbage-in-garbage-out-generating-useful-log-data-in-complex-environments-ellen-hartstack-and-matthew-sullivan)

 ### Day 5 (Competition!)
 - Competition begins officially at 10am in Lab 4.
 You can come earlier to work and instructor will arrive at 9:30am.
-At 10am the following domains will be available for attack by all teams.
+At 10am the following domains (see Competiton Targets) will be available for attack by all teams.
 The competition will run for 3 hours until 1pm.

 - Please do not do destructive attacks until 12pm (noon).
 For example do not drop databases, ban all users, or perform denial of service attacks.
 During the first two hours focus on stealthy attacks such as gaining more access.
 At 12pm noon it is "[weapons free](https://en.wiktionary.org/wiki/weapons_free)" and may attack in any manner you want until the end of the competition.
 At 1:30pm your afternoon report will be due detailing any new vulnerabilities you have found and the attacks you have attempted or successfully performed.
 After lunch the competition winners will be announced and an informal debrief session will follow where teams can discuss their experiences.

-### Competition Rules
-- If your team has been hacked completely and would like to reset the server they can do so for a score penalty.
-They will then have 30 minutes of safe time to restore the services.
-Do this only as a last resort.

-- Teams should maintain the basic functionality of the web service.
-Consider that you are a business and still want to have customers that use the service.
-If you remove or disable services, then you will lose some points due to "team spirit" as the disgression of the instructor.

-- ALL TEAMS MUST HAVE FUN!

 #### Competition Targets
 - http://team1.vulnerablevideoservice.com